All Episodes

 Something like that.

-I suppose if they'd gone ahead and counted all the little marks, why then?
+I suppose if they'd gone ahead and counted all the little marks, why then Mr. Gore would be our president soon.

-So, what's your take on kind of the hottest issues, the things that people in this world should be concerned with now that we have these religious matters and we have these political matters, but what is it we should really be concerned about?
+So what's your take on kind of the hottest issues, the things that the people of this world should be concerned with now that we have these religious matters and we have these political matters, but what is it that we should really be concerned about?

-I think the big questions in life are whether there's anything after life, because life after all is a very, very, very short affair.
+I think the big questions in life are whether there's anything after life, because life, after all, is a very, very, very short affair, cosmic plan of things.

 And so you explore many areas and you look for evidence of a life after this life.